MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-backlog-tabs.md

 In this case, we need `vso.work` to access work items.

 ### Files
-Include all of the files your extension will access. <br>
+Include all of the files your extension accesses. <br>
 For your files, set `addressable` to `true` unless you include other files that don't need to be URL-addressable.

 ## Example registeredObjectId